clovellbsc/CV/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.

+- eye for detail (necessary to ensure that all evidence was identified at an incident and to ensure all reports and casefiles were accurate to ensure they weren't thrown out at court due to an error) (Ecology: ability to identify the smallest of signs of a protected species and to ensure that all reports going to
+- ability to learn quickly and on the fly - linked to research below
+- ability to adapt
+- long hours when needed
+- calm under pressure - (police - all of it) (ecology - completing all work whilst under pressure from client to hit their deadlines)
+- ability to problem solve - (police - ensuring use of dynamic risk assessment and adapt to changes)
+- research unknown - police + ecology - didn't know all but had to learn how to find answer
+- work independently or part of team - ecology + police
+- leadership - police (leading new people) and ecology(ran teams of surveyors)
+- ability to manage work and deadlines (ecology: writing reports to deadlines whilst managing survey work) (police: ensuring casefiles are prepared and managed to deadlines set by CPS)
+- Constant learning (legislation constantly being created and updated and had to keep up to date to ensure I was aware of the scope of my powers and responsibilities)

 -STAR
 -What was the situation/task?
 (ST)